John Robinson (church musician)

+John Robinson (born 1983) is an English Choral Conductor and Organist.
+Currently, he is the Director of Music at Blackburn Cathedral.
+He has led choral festivals for various organisations including the RSCM and Pueri Cantores.
+His choral recordings include releases on Decca Records and Sony Classical as well as regular broadcasts for the BBC.
+He has prepared Children's Choirs and soloists for leading conductors uncluding Charles Dutoit, Andris Nelsons and Keith Lockhart to sing with ensembles including Boston Symphony Orchestra, Boston Lyric Opera and Boston Pops.
+He is active as an Organ Recitalist, having performed in venues across the US and Europe, and recorded on the organ for Priory Records, Herald Records, Hyperion Records, Regent Records (UK) and Ambisonic.

-Education and early career
+Education

 Robinson was a chorister and Organ student of Roy Massey at Hereford Cathedral then Organ Scholar at Canterbury Cathedral working with David Flood.
 He became the Organ Scholar at St John's College, Cambridge with Christopher Robinson and David Hill.
 At University of Cambridge he won the Brian Runnett Prize for Organ, and the Plymouth National Young Organists' Competition.
-He became Fellow of The Royal College of Organists and graduated from Cambridge University with a degree in Music.
+He became Fellow of The Royal College of Organists and graduated from Cambridge University with a degree in music.

 Career

 Carlisle Cathedral

 From 2005, Robinson was Assistant Organist at Carlisle Cathedral where he made several organ recordings for Priory Records including the Complete Organ Works of Samuel Sebastian Wesley and a recording of Romantic English Organ Music.
 He was the Director of Carlisle Cathedral Youth Choir, and of Cockermouth Harmonic Society.

 Canterbury Cathedral

 In 2008, he became Assistant Organist at Canterbury Cathedral and organist of The King's School, Canterbury.
 He made a solo DVD of Canterbury Cathedral Organ with Priory Records, hailed as 'Recording of the Month' by Music Web International, as well as recordings with the Cathedral Choir and Choir of The King's School, Canterbury.